kbase/kbase-ui/docs/development-setup.md

 - sets the memory to a reasonable minimum
 - enables the usage of symlinking in shared folders

-> You may wish to use a static ip rather than dhcp, in which case the following would apply, where you must obtain the ip from your host configuration.
+You may wish to use a static ip rather than dhcp, in which case the following would apply, where you must obtain the ip from your host configuration.

 ```text
 config.vm.network "private_network", ip: "1.2.3.4"
 ```

-> You may wish to simply copy the Vagrantfile from the docs/examples directory; it is very similar to the one above, but provides more resources to enable deploying a service inside the vm.
+For example, since you are probably using VirtualBox for virtualization, you can set up VirtualBox to reserve some ip addresses for static ips.
+This is located under Settings > network > vboxnet0 > DHCP Server.
+The DHCP range should default to 172.28.128.3 - 254.
+To play well with DHCP with static ips you could change this to 172.28.128.3 - 100, and use 101 through 254 for static.
+(You may already have DHCP assigned addresses, so using the high part of the range is more pleasant.)

 The funny business with NFS is required to allow symbolic linking within the vm using shared folders.
-The linking is a necessary part of the workflow for kbase-ui plugins.
+The linking is a necessary part of the workflow for kbase-ui plugins, libraries, or other external components.

 ### Set up the VM